pourmalek/covir2/README.md

 The remedy for CovidVisualized repositories (https://github.com/pourmalek/covir2 for Iran, https://github.com/pourmalek/CovidVisualizedCountry for Canada, and https://github.com/pourmalek/CovidVisualizedGlobal for the global level) is to comment out the command line reading csv data from https://github.com/mrc-ide/global-lmic-reports/tree/master/data.

+<br/><br/>

-To comment out:
+To -comment out-,

 In files:

-/Users/username/Downloads/covir2-main/20210719/code/master/do country master.do, downloaded to your local machine,
+/Users/username/Downloads/covir2-main/20210806/code/master/do country master.do, downloaded to your local machine,

-where 20210719 denotes update 20210719 or earlier updates of IMPE,
+where 20210806 denotes uptake 20210806 in this repository that uses IMPE update 20210719, or earlier uptake here that use earlier updates of IMPE,

-in line 128, that reads as:
+in line 130, that currently reads as:

 do "$pathcovir2/IHME/do country IHME.do"

 put // at the beginning of the line, so that it reads as:

 // do "$pathCovidVisualizedGlobal/IMPE/do CovidVisualizedGlobal IMPE.do"

+save the do file and then run the file.

 <br/><br/>